rrahul963/serverless-add-api-key/README.md

 If the usage plan needs to be created, first it will look for a usagePlan property that is an object with a name property.
 If it does not find that it will use the usagePlan attributes defined in the `provider` section, if defined.

+**NOTE**:
-NOTE: If not specified in the configuration, an individual usagePlan will be created for each key listed.
+- If not specified in the configuration, an individual usagePlan will be created for each key listed.
 For example, `AKeyWithNoUsagePlan` will have an individual usage plan named `AKeyWithNoUsagePlan-usage-plan` with no restrictions.
+- When UsagePlan configuration is provided under `provider` section, serverless automatically creates a usage plan named `<service-name>-plan`, but this plugin is not using that usage plan.

 ### Stage-specific configuration